1st Commando Regiment (Australia): Selection and training

-Prior to selection, 1 Cdo Regt reserve candidates have over 12 months to complete the Special Forces Reserve Training Program, based on the 2 Cdo Regt Special Forces Direct Recruitment 13-week Special Forces Accelerated Infantry Training Program, including the Commando Fitness Training Package.
-The first stage of selection is to successfully pass the one-day Special Forces Entry Test at the Special Forces Training Centre.
-The second stage of selection is successfully completing the full-time Commando Selection Course conducted over two weeks.
-In contrast, 2 Cdo Regt candidates are required to complete the Commando Selection and Training Course over a six-week period.
+To prepare for selection, training platoon candidates have 12 months to complete the Special Forces Reserve Training Program, based on the 2 Cdo Regt Special Forces Direct Recruitment 12-week Special Forces Accelerated Infantry Training Program, including the 17-week Commando Physical Training Package.

+The first stage of selection is to successfully pass the one-day Special Forces Entry Test.
+The second stage of selection is successfully completing the Commando Selection Course conducted over two weeks.

-Commando Initial Employment training (also called the "reinforcement cycle") commences after successful completion of the Commando Selection Course with candidates having three years to successfully complete the course.
-This cycle consists of numerous courses including: the Special Forces Weapons Course, Advanced Close Quarter Battle Course, Commando Team Tactics Course, Commando Urban Operations Course, Close Quarter Fighting Course, Commando Demolitions and Breaching Course, Special Forces Basic Parachute Course (including water insertion training), Commando Amphibious Operators Course, Special Forces Military Roping Course, and Combat First Aid or Special Forces Signal Course.
-Candidates have the option of completing the reinforcement cycle over 11 months full-time training with their 2 Cdo Regt counterparts.
+Commando Initial Employment training (also called the "reinforcement cycle") commences after successful completion of the Commando Selection Course.
+Candidates have three years to successfully complete the course.
+This cycle consists of numerous courses including: the "Special Forces Weapons Course, Advanced Close Quarter Battle Course, Commando Team Tactics Course, Commando Urban Operations Course, Close Quarter Fighting Course, Commando Demolitions and Breaching Course, Special Forces Basic Parachute Course (including water insertion training), Commando Amphibious Operators Course, Special Forces Military Roping Course, and Combat First Aid or Special Forces Signal Course".
+Candidates have the option of completing the reinforcement cycle over 12 months full-time training with their 2 Cdo Regt counterparts.

 After the successful completion of Commando Initial Employment Training, the Green beret is awarded and reservists will report to the regiment on a frequent basis to maintain their skills.
 As a qualified Commando there are specialist courses available to complete, including but not limited to: advanced driving, mortars, cold weather / mountaineering, language training and free fall parachuting.

 In 2013, a four-hour documentary Commando, focusing mainly on the 2 Cdo Regt, was produced detailing the Commando selection and reinforcement training processes.

 New signallers to 301st Signal Squadron have to complete the Special Forces Signaller Course (SFSC).